A Tax-Saving Way to Help Feeding America

-You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Feeding America without having to pay income taxes on the money.
-Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at Feeding America.
+If you are 70½ years old or older, you can take advantage of a simple way to benefit Feeding America and receive tax benefits in return.
+You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as ours without having to pay income taxes on the money.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?